Hoa Lo Prison Hanoi: Tickets, Hours & Visitor Guide

 General conduct and dress

-• Keep voices low and avoid loud phone calls or disruptive behavior.
+• Keep noise levels low and avoid phone calls inside exhibition spaces

-• Do not touch artifacts, lean on display cases, or climb on any structures.
+• Do not touch artifacts, lean on displays, or climb on structures

-• Dress modestly and appropriately for a memorial style site.
+• Dress modestly, suitable for a historical and memorial site

-• Smoking and vaping are not allowed anywhere on the grounds.
+• Smoking and vaping are not permitted anywhere on the premises

 Photography and filming

-• Only place incense or offerings in designated areas when instructed.
+• Place incense or offerings only in designated areas when permitted

 Prohibited items

-• Illegal substances and any items that violate local law.
+• Illegal substances or restricted items under local regulations

 Outside Hoa Lo Prison